jmbealer/my-knowledge-base/unsorted-org/org-old/organizations/melvil-decimal-system.md

   747 "Interior decoration"
   748 "Glassware" + "Glass art"
   749 Artistic furniture
  750 "Painting" + "Art"
   751 "Painting -- Technique" + "Artists' materials" + Methods of painting
   752 "Color in art"
-  # FLP is thin on 753; going with Dewey 1922
+# FLP is Thin on 753; Going with Dewey 1922
   753 Epic, mythic, and idealistic painting
   754 "Genre painting"
   755 "Religious art" + Religious painting
-  # FLP is thin on 756; going with Dewey 1922
+# FLP is Thin on 756; Going with Dewey 1922
   756 Painting of historical or milirary scenes
   757 "Portraits"
   758 "Landscape painting" + "Marine painting" + "Still-life painting"
   759 Painting of specific regions and artists + Schools pf painting 760 "Engraving" + "Graphic arts"
   761 "Wood-engraving" + "Relief printing"
-  # FLP only has 1 762s; going with Dewey 1922
+# FLP only Has 1 762s; Going with Dewey 1922
   762 Cooper and steel engraving
   763 "Lithography"
   764 "Chromolithography" + "Serigraphy"
   765 Line engraving + "Stipple engraving"
-  # FLP is thin on 766s; going with Dewey 1922
+# FLP is Thin on 766s; Going with Dewey 1922
   766 "Mezzotint engraving" + "Aquatint"
   767 "Etchers" + "Etching"
-  # FLP has no 768s, and bank notes appear to be elsewhere; using Dewey 1922
+# FLP Has no 768s, and Bank Notes Appear to Be Elsewhere; Using Dewey 1922
   768 Machine engraving
   769 "Printers" + "Engravers" + Collections of engravings and printing 770 "Photography"